rklancer/Smartgraphs/README.md

     "missing_checked":0,"missing_found":9,"docs_read":9,"docs_written":9,"doc_write_failures":0}]}

-### Set up an Apache proxy SproutCore + CouchDB development on your local machine.
+### Set up an Apache to proxy SproutCore + CouchDB development on your local machine.

 On OS X, turn on Web Sharing via (Apple Menu) -> System Preferences -> Sharing -> Web Sharing

-Now, make sure that virtual hosting is enabled by editing `/private/etc/apache2/httpd.conf/` and uncommenting the virtual hosting line (at about line 465 of the stock `httpd.conf`) as follows:
+Now, make sure that virtual hosting is enabled by editing `/private/etc/apache2/httpd.conf` and uncommenting the virtual hosting line (at about line 465 of the stock `httpd.conf`) as follows:

     # Virtual hosts